paxtonhare/marklogic-debugger/README.md

-# MarklogicDebugger
+# Marklogic Debugger

 A stand alone debugger for MarkLogic Server.
 Simply download the war and run it.
 Then point to your MarkLogic Server and start debugging.
+Nothing gets installed in MarkLogic.

+**_Should_** work with all versions of MarkLogic.
+Tested with 7, 8, and 9.

 ## Using It